-What are “Per Diems”?
-How do they work and how can they help your company?
-In this new blog post of our series “T&E for Dummies”, we’ll guide you through the basics.
+What exactly is “Per Diems”?
+How do they function, and how might they benefit your business?
+In this new blog article in our “T&E for Dummies” series, we’ll walk you through the fundamentals.

 Have you missed our last updates on “T&E for Dummies”?
 Check them out.

 The term “Per Diem” comes from the Latin language and it literally means “per day.”
 In the business world, the term stands for the daily allowance employees can get from their employers to cover all of their business expenses when on a business trip.
 Simple as that.

 The most common expenses typically covered by per diem allowances are lodging, meals, and entertainment.
 Flights or trains to get to your business trip destination are typically excluded, but Uber and Taxi rides might be – depending on the purpose of the journey.

 From the corporate point of view, one of the biggest advantages of using “Per Diems” is the gain of control over expenses.
 If your employees have a daily allowance to spend, you can predict in advance your costs regarding his or her business trip.
 This is a way of protecting your business from unexpected and unpleasant surprises.

 If your company has opted to use Per Diems instead of working with actual expense reimbursements, you can typically not request reimbursement for any expenses during your business trip, as your Per Diem is ought to cover these.

 If a business trip requires you to stay on the road for 5 days, will receive a new allowance for each day.

 Learn here more about our expense claims solutions!